Visual Basic for Applications: Macro virus mutators

+Parasitic macro viruses

 Most macros viruses are stand-alone; they do not depend on other macros (for the infectious part of the virus, not for the replication for some viruses), but some macros viruses do.
 They are called parasitic macros.

 When launched, they check other macros (viruses or not), and append their contents to them.
 In this way, all of the macros became viruses.

 But, this type of macro can not be spread as quickly as stand-alone macros.

 Indeed, it depends on other macros, so, without them, the virus can not be spread.
 So, parasitic macros often are hybrid: they are stand alone and they can infect other macros.

 This kind of macro virus poses real problems to the virus-specific anti-virus; in fact, they change the content of other viruses, so that accurate detection is not possible.